jnew00/Holocron/README.md

 └── .gitignore                    # Optional (you create this)
 ```

 **Key point**: Your notes are stored as regular plaintext `.md` files on your computer for fast, seamless editing with zero encryption overhead.
+The new `config.json` is also plaintext (v2.0) - it contains the wrapped DEK and settings, both safe to commit!

 ### In Your Git Repository